immir/surfaces/README.md

 # surfaces

-This repo contains code for computing conics on surfaces and other varieties.
+This repo contains Magma code for computing conics on surfaces and other varieties.